Everything You Need To Know About NYC Buyer Closing Costs

 And while the government is not going to negotiate, everyone else might.
 Will your bank waive that application fee?
 Could your attorney take $250 off their fee?
 You won’t find out unless you ask.
 These improvements won’t move the needle but they’re small victories!

 The most effective way to reduce your closing costs is to ask your real estate broker for a commission rebate.
-Most buyers are unaware this is even an option so even if you don’t work with Yoreevo (although we hope you do!), make sure to ask for a rebate.
+Most buyers are unaware that this is an option so even if you don’t work with Yoreevo (although we hope you do!), make sure to ask for a rebate.
 Buyer broker commissions are almost always 2.5% or 3% of the purchase price so even if you only get a small portion of that, it can offset a large chunk of your closing costs!

 Silhouette of the NYC skyline